kodeFant/driftercode.com/content/blog/ihp-with-elm-series/index.md

 **Elm and IHP is a satisfying combo to work with for great SSR support, unlimited possibilities for interactivity and the simplicity of pure functions all over.**

-A tutorial series about the "Elm-as-widget" pattern, combines two of the world's sweetest programming languages into one great developer experience.

 A simplified version of [Richard Feldman's RealWorld SPA archtecture](https://github.com/rtfeldman/elm-spa-example) turns out to be well suited for a widget-engine in IHP.

+This tutorial series about the "Elm-as-widget" pattern, combines two of the world's sweetest programming languages into one great developer experience.

 ## Table of contents